adamritter/pageql/README.md

 *   **Declarative Focus:** While control structures (`#if`, potentially `#each`) exist, extensive scripting is discouraged to maintain clarity and focus on data presentation.
 *   **Leverages SQL:** PageQL relies on the underlying SQL engine for expression evaluation, rather than implementing its own complex expression language.

-## Future Vision - Reactive Queries
+## Reactive Queries

-A key long-term goal for PageQL is to support **live, reactive SQL queries**.
-The vision is for the HTML output to automatically update whenever the underlying data used by a query (e.g., within a `#from` block) changes in the database.
+PageQL now supports **live, reactive SQL queries**.
+HTML output automatically updates whenever the underlying data used by a query (e.g., within a `#from` block) changes in the database.

-This goal is a primary driver behind several core design choices:
+This capability drives several core design choices:

-*   **Declarative Nature:** By using declarative tags like `#from` to define data requirements, the system can potentially understand the data dependencies of a template fragment.
+*   **Declarative Nature:** Using declarative tags like `#from` helps the system understand the data dependencies of a template fragment.
-*   **Minimal Scripting (`Logic-less`):** Limiting imperative scripting makes it feasible to analyze template dependencies statically.
-Complex scripting logic would make it extremely difficult, if not impossible, to reliably track which data changes should trigger which UI updates.
+*   **Minimal Scripting (`Logic-less`):** Limiting imperative scripting makes it feasible to analyze template dependencies statically and determine which data changes should trigger UI updates.
-*   **Focus on SQL:** Leveraging the database allows potential integration with database-specific notification or change-tracking mechanisms (e.g., triggers, event systems, logical replication) in the future to power this reactivity.
+*   **Focus on SQL:** Leveraging the database allows integration with notification or change‑tracking mechanisms (e.g., triggers, event systems, logical replication) to power this reactivity.

-By keeping the templates focused on declaring *what* data is needed rather than *how* to fetch and update it imperatively, PageQL aims to lay the groundwork for automatically reflecting database changes in the rendered HTML with minimal developer effort in future versions.
+By keeping templates focused on declaring *what* data is needed rather than *how* to fetch and update it imperatively, PageQL automatically reflects database changes in the rendered HTML with minimal developer effort.

 ## Design Choices & Simplifications